How to buy AVJennings (AVJ) shares

 AVJennings share price volatility

 AVJennings Limited engages in the development of residential properties in Australia.
-It is involved in the land and apartment development, and integrated housing activities.
+It is involved in the development and sale of land and apartment, and integrated housing activities.
 The company was founded in 1932 and is based in Hawthorn, Australia.
 AVJennings Limited is a subsidiary of SC Global Developments Pte.
 Ltd.

 Stocks similar to AVJennings